browserengineering/book/book/visual-effects.md

     # ...
 ```

-And finally, when reading the response, we check for the
+And finally, when reading the response, we check for the `Content-Type`, and
-`Content-Type`, and only decode it if it starts with `text/`:
+only decode[^image-decode] it as utf-8 if it starts with `text/`:

 ``` {.python}
 def request(url, headers={}, payload=None):